-Rationale: This assumption is based on the expectation that future experience under the plan will be materially consistent with the assumptions utilized in the CalSTRS and CalPERS valuations.
+Rationale This assumption is based on the expectation that future experience under the plan will be materially consistent with the assumptions utilized in the CalSTRS and CalPERS valuations.
 The specific wage inflation assumption is based on the CalPERS 2017 experience study, with consideration for the CalSTRS 2020 experience study.
+This assumption continues to be reasonable for the June 30, 2021 measurement.